Bruce Hodgkinson SC

 In 2015, Bernard spearheaded Australia’s run to the Rugby World Cup Final, pulling the strings from flyhalf.
 Heading into the 2017 Super Rugby season, Bernard had earned 42 Wallaby caps and 77 Waratahs caps.

-Away from Rugby, Bernard is currently completing a Bachelor of Economics.
+Away from Rugby, Bernard has recently completed a Bachelor of Economics.

 Western Force Player Director